raj166/raj166/README.md

 ## Skills & Expertise 💡
 - Proficient in Python, SQL, MongoDB
 - Experienced with cloud platforms like AWS and GCP
-- Skilled in using Tableau, Power BI for data visualization
+- Skilled in using Tableau, and Power BI for data visualization
-- Familiar with Docker, Git, Terraform for development and deployment
+- Familiar with Docker, Git, and Terraform for development and deployment
 - Specialized in analyzing large datasets, creating predictive models, and developing data pipelines

 ## Achievements 🏆